alsora/chinese-postman-problem/README.md

 ### Instructions

-You can decide wether to build only the library (and its tests) or also the ROS exploration plugin.
+You can decide whether to build only the library (and its tests) or also the ROS exploration plugin.

 ##### Library only